richmahn/en_tn/jas/04/intro.md

 #### Special concepts in this chapter ####

 ##### Adultery #####

-Adultery is a common metaphor in Scripture.
-It is always used negatively and indicates a child of God is acting in an ungodly manner.
+Writers in the Bible often speak of adultery as a metaphor for people who say they love God but do things that God hates.
 (See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/tw/dict/bible/kt/godly]])

 ##### Law #####

-It is unclear whether this is a reference to the law of Moses.
-It is probably a reference to the "law" of God in general.
-This is the general standard of righteousness based on the character of God.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/righteous]])
+James probably uses this word in [James 4:11](./11.md) to refer to "the royal law" ([James 2:8](../02/08.md)), not to the law of Moses.
+(See: [[rc://en/tw/dict/bible/kt/lawofmoses]])

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####

-James uses many rhetorical questions to teach his readers.
+James asks many questions because he wants his readers to think about how they are living.
+He wants to correct and teach them.
 (See: [[rc://en/ta/man/translate/figs-rquestion]])

 #### Other possible translation difficulties in this chapter ####

-##### "The humble" #####
+##### Humble #####

-This is probably not a reference to those who act humbly, but a reference to those who humble themselves and trust in Jesus for their salvation.
-(See: [[rc://en/tw/dict/bible/kt/save]])
+This word probably usually refers to people who are not proud.
+James uses the word here to refer to people who are not proud and who also trust in Jesus and obey him.

 ## Links: ##